leaalbano/HTML/README.md

 This file contains social media links that are within the "Contact Me" tab in the homepage.

 ## mypage.html
+This is the front page of the interactive webpage that contains tabs for users to click on.

 ## mypage.js